ThomasGysemans/Ganko/README.md

     }
   }
 });

+// You can use the `templ` variable to change its state from somewhere else
 ```

 Ganko will re-evaluate the JavaScript code inside the template in a smart way.
 It locates what needs to be re-evaluated and doesn't touch HTML that doesn't need to be changed.